-The Baby Farmers by David Llewellyn
+The Baby Farmers

-Reviewed by DJ Forrest
+by DJ Forrest

 The story begins in the late 1800’s, during the era of Emily Holroyd, Alice Guppy and Charles Gaskell.
 Jack Harkness is still freelance, and Emily for the time being has been delayed and a message has come for her to meet a particular gentleman with a white carnation in his lapel in a musical theatre, with relation to a matter of most urgency.
 Unable to locate Emily, Jack insisted that he went to meet the gentleman.
 Then Jack too disappeared.
 Emily later reappeared after finding a book with a slip of paper from an old rundown building, during an investigation – Torchwood matters.
 It seemed with some urgency she had to replace it in the library of the Cardiff University.